 It’s a good idea to consult your pediatrician in such cases, particularly if you notice breathing problems.
 Your child could suffer from a condition such as sleep apnea (17).

-I am often questioned by parents about snoring.
-Snoring alone isn’t necessarily a problem, and it commonly occurs when in the presence of nasal congestion from an upper respiratory infection or allergies.
-However, pauses in breathing between the snores is problematic.
+Parents often question me about their child snoring.
+Snoring alone isn’t necessarily a problem, and it commonly occurs in the presence of nasal congestion from an upper respiratory infection or allergies.
+However, I’m concerned when there are pauses in breathing between the snores.
 These pauses may be followed by a gasp or “choking” sound before breathing resumes.
-This is classic sleep apnea, and seeking medical attention is warranted.
+This is classic sleep apnea that warrants medical attention.

 Headshot of Dr. Leah Alexander, MD, FAAP